-We are delighted to say that the first public Mass in the Church will take place on Saturday 11th July at 6.30pm.
-There will be four public Masses per week in our Church: 6.30pm on Saturday; 9.00am and 11.00am on Sunday; and 9.30am on Wednesday.
+We are delighted to be able to celebrate four public Masses per week in our Church: 6.30pm on Saturday; 9.00am and 11.00am on Sunday; and 9.30am on Wednesday.
 The Church will be closed other than during these Masses.

-While the Holy obligation to attend Sunday Mass continues to be suspended, you will be very welcome to attend one of these four weekly Masses, especially the Wednesday Mass to reduce the weekend numbers.
+While the Holy obligation to attend Sunday Mass continues to be suspended, you are very welcome to attend one of these four weekly Masses, especially the Wednesday Mass to reduce the weekend numbers.

 The capacity of the Church will be considerably reduced to meet the two metre distancing rules to approximately 50 to 60 attendees per Mass.
 Attendees from one household can sit together, but must maintain two metre distancing from other individuals or households.